-Acoma Pueblo, New MexicoCirca 1920
+Acoma Pueblo, New Mexico

 Earthenware, mineral and vegetal pigments

-Height 8 3/4” (22.2 cm), Diameter 10 1/2” (26.7 cm)
+Height 8.75" (22.2 cm), Diameter 10.5" (26.7 cm)

-Provenance: Private collection, Seattle, Washington.
-Inscription on concave base reads 'old Acoma'.
+Provenance: Private collection, Seattle, Washington; inscription on concave base reads "old Acoma"

-Acoma Pueblo pottery of the early twentieth century is characterized by thinly coiled earthenware decorated with geometric and abstract designs in black and orange-red on a white slip ground.
-The bold, large-scale patterning on this vessel, incorporating angular step forms, hatched panels, and dynamic negative space, reflects the confident draftsmanship associated with accomplished Acoma potters of the period.
-An inscription on the concave base reading 'old Acoma' suggests early recognition of the vessel's cultural and geographic origin, likely added by a previous collector.
+Acoma pottery of the early 20th century is characterized by thinly coiled earthenware decorated with geometric and abstract designs in black and orange-red on a white slip ground, and this olla exemplifies that tradition with bold, large-scale step forms, hatched panels, and dynamic negative space across the full exterior body.
+The low, rounded shoulder profile and unslipped terracotta base are typical of Acoma work of this era, and the painted surface is well preserved with strong pigment contrast throughout.
+An inscription on the concave base reading "old Acoma" suggests early recognition of the vessel's cultural and geographic origin, likely added by a previous collector.

 We ship free anywhere in the world, fully insured, packed by hand.

-Acoma Pueblo, New MexicoCirca 1920
+Acoma Pueblo, New Mexico

 Earthenware, mineral and vegetal pigments

-Height 8 3/4” (22.2 cm), Diameter 10 1/2” (26.7 cm)
+Height 8.75" (22.2 cm), Diameter 10.5" (26.7 cm)

-Provenance: Private collection, Seattle, Washington.
-Inscription on concave base reads 'old Acoma'.
+Provenance: Private collection, Seattle, Washington; inscription on concave base reads "old Acoma"

-Acoma Pueblo pottery of the early twentieth century is characterized by thinly coiled earthenware decorated with geometric and abstract designs in black and orange-red on a white slip ground.
-The bold, large-scale patterning on this vessel, incorporating angular step forms, hatched panels, and dynamic negative space, reflects the confident draftsmanship associated with accomplished Acoma potters of the period.
-An inscription on the concave base reading 'old Acoma' suggests early recognition of the vessel's cultural and geographic origin, likely added by a previous collector.
+Acoma pottery of the early 20th century is characterized by thinly coiled earthenware decorated with geometric and abstract designs in black and orange-red on a white slip ground, and this olla exemplifies that tradition with bold, large-scale step forms, hatched panels, and dynamic negative space across the full exterior body.
+The low, rounded shoulder profile and unslipped terracotta base are typical of Acoma work of this era, and the painted surface is well preserved with strong pigment contrast throughout.
+An inscription on the concave base reading "old Acoma" suggests early recognition of the vessel's cultural and geographic origin, likely added by a previous collector.

 We ship free anywhere in the world, fully insured, packed by hand.